Veermata Jijabai Technological Institute: Development and post-autonomy (1960–present)

 Prior to 1960, Victoria Jubilee Technical Institute was the only institute offering Engineering degree and postgraduate courses under the University of Bombay and enjoyed de facto autonomy.
-In 1997, the institute was renamed to Veermata Jijabai Technological Institute.
+On Republic Day in 1997, the Institute was renamed to Veermata Jijabai Technological Institute.

-The institute was granted financial and academic autonomy from 21 June 2004.
-As a result, the autonomous VJTI has implemented a revised syllabus for its students in June 2004 at the undergraduate and postgraduate levels by implementing a credit system.
-The revised scheme of examinations, which follows a grading system and letter grade point system has been implemented.
-An important part of curriculum is the practically oriented project at the final year of graduation and the dissertations offered by the postgraduate students, as also the in-plant training undergone by the third year diploma students.

-Significant changes under autonomy are the setting up of Distance Education Programmes (DEP) with IIT Bombay, with VJTI being a Remote Centre; as also the modernization of the library to a digital library.
-Postgraduate students may see the journals online throughout the week, with facility for printing.
-Several students societies, inter-college festivals, and the college magazine 'Nirmaan' serve as a platform to enhance students personality.
-VJTI initiated a newsletter named 'VJ.News' in March 2010.

-Under a World Bank grant, the Technical Education Quality Improvement Programme (TEQIP), a modernization will offer central computing facilities to students, who will also have access to improved laboratory and workshop facilities.
-The faculty at the institute runs testing and consultancy work.
-Industries has sponsored laboratories - for instance, the high voltage laboratory, courtesy Siemens; and the Computational Fluid Dynamics laboratory, courtesy Bhabha Atomic Research Centre.

-Individual students profiles through departmental brochures are centrally positioned with the 'Training and Placement Office' of the institute.
-The office liaises with over hundred companies and places students for employment and in-plant training through campus recruitment programmes.
-In 2010, VJTI added Electronics & Telecommunication Engineering to its list of streams.

 VJTI was conferred with the title of 'Knowledge Partner' for the upcoming Centre of Excellence of Sports Textiles of Government of India.

 Organisation and administration

 Governance

 At the institutional level, VJTI is governed by a board of governors with a chairman, the director as a member and other members of the board.
 Members include heads of industry, prominent VJTI alumni as well as heads of other educational institutions.

-The key people in the execution of the institute's activities are the director, who is assisted by the Dean (Academic Programs), Dean (Students Activities), Dean (Resource Mobilization & Finance) and Dean (Research & Development), and the heads of the departments.
+The key people in the execution of the institute's activities are the director, who is assisted by the Dean (Academic programs), Dean (Students activities), Dean (Resource mobilization and finance) and Dean (Research and development), and the heads of the departments.